rokbohinc86/Golfshot_Categoriser/README.md

 Predicting key frames from a Garmin Golf video runs without a problem by executing test_video.py.

 ## To Do
-- Create a script that processes Garmin metric files and produces labels of the golf shots.
 - Write a script that takes the path to directories with golf shot videos as an input parameter and for each video extracts and saves the 8 key frames.
 - Create a data set of about 1000 videos.
 Make sure to record videos with various offsets and angles (although this could also be achieved with augmentation), positions on the driving range, etc.